KB User's Guide - Documents Tab - Using the IncludeDoc Feature to Restrict Content

 - Search Priority - Exclude from search

-The image below shows a sample document's Search Priority selection circled in red.
+The image below shows the Search Priority selection of "Exclude from search, circled in red.

 - Click on + Show Other Write Access - Check the box next to the appropriate UserAccess group(s).